 Sponsored by: Gerd Muehllehner, Edward Jones Financial Advisor-Preston Baus, Annie Randall Memorial Book Club

 Major funding for the series provided by the Arnold and Judith Utzinger Fund at the Greater Sauk County Community Foundation, Rotary Club of Baraboo, and members of the Baraboo Range Preservation Association.

 For more information email email@example.com or call 355-7512

-All lectures will be held at UW-Baraboo/Sauk County Science Facility, 1006 Connie Road, Baraboo.
-Final Lecture Doors open at 6:00 pm for pizza and drinks, talk start at 7:00pm
+All lectures will be held at UW-Baraboo/Sauk County Science Facility, 1006 Connie Road, Baraboo Doors open at 6:30 pm for cookies and coffee, talks start at 7:00pm